 December 2007: New Therapy Grant Award

-- Grant: Randomized, Double Blind Parallel Trial of External Trigeminal Nerve Stimulation for Intractable Epilepsy
+- Project Title: Randomized, Double Blind Parallel Trial of External Trigeminal Nerve Stimulation for Intractable Epilepsy

 UCLA School of Medicine